Cooperative Learning

 Some good examples are the different departments in an organization, each with a group of people expected to make productive progress.
 It also works in long-term organizational projects.

-Purpose of Cooperative Learning
+Purpose of cooperative learning

 The more employees continue to work cooperatively, the more their corporate environment becomes productively beneficial.
 The following are some of the primary purposes of implementing cooperative learning culture in an organization: